edulinq/autograder-server/docs/docker.md

 The latest version will always reflect the most recent passing version of the `main` branch of this repo.
 For any example code we will be using the prebuilt image, but either image will work.

-To run the images, the autograder container requires two mounts:
+To run the images, the autograder container must mount two directories:
  - `/var/run/docker.sock` -- The socket that the Docker daemon listens on.
  - `/tmp/autograder-temp/` -- The autograder's temporary directory.

 Note that both mounts rely on a POSIX system.

+To persist data between container runs, an additional directory must be mounted: the autograder base/data directory.
+When running the autograder directly (not in a Docker container), this values is set either with the `AUTOGRADER__DIRS__BASE` environmental variable, or with using the command line option `-c dirs.base='<DATA_DIR>'`.
+This directory defaults to the system's [XDG_DATA_HOME](https://specifications.freedesktop.org/basedir-spec/latest/) value.
+Below are some defaults based on operating system:
+ - Linux -- `~/.local/share`
+ - Mac -- `~/Library/Application Support`

 ### Running with the Docker CLI